wrld3d/wrld-sdk-samples/android/README.md

 3. In the Add Repository dialog that appears, enter "ADT Plugin" for the Name, and enter `https://dl-ssl.google.com/android/eclipse/` for the Location.
 4. Click `OK`.
 5. In the Available Software dialog, select the checkbox next to "Developer Tools" and click `Next`.
-6. You'll see a lit of the tools to be downloaded.
+6. You'll see a list of the tools to be downloaded.
 Click `Next` again.
 7. Read and accept the license agreements, then click `Finish`.
 8. Once the installation is complete, restart Eclipse.